Consistent Robust Adversarial Prediction for General Multiclass Classification: Experiments

 \subsection{Experiments for Multiclass Zero-One Loss Metric}

 We evaluate the performance of the AL$^{\text{0-1}}$ classifier and compare it with the three most popular multiclass SVM formulations: WW \citep{weston1999support}, CS \citep{crammer2002algorithmic}, and LLW \citep{lee2004multicategory}.
 We use 12 datasets from the UCI machine learning repository \citep{lichman2013UCIML} with various sizes and numbers of classes (details in Table \ref{tbl:zo-dataset}).
 For each dataset, we consider the methods using the original feature space (linear kernel) and a kernelized feature space using the Gaussian radial basis function kernel.
+We also aim to highlight the sub-optimal performance of the LLW's formulation for multiclass SVM in the case of datasets with low dimensional features \citep{dogan2016unified}, and how our method performs in these datasets.
+Therefore, most of the datasets we selected have this property.

-For our experimental methodology, we first make 20 random splits of each dataset into training and testing sets.
-We then perform two-stage, five-fold cross validation on the training set of the first split to tune each model's parameter $C$ and the kernel parameter $\gamma$ under the kernelized formulation.
+For our experimental methodology, we follow the experiment constructions in \citet{dogan2016unified}.
+We first perform two-stages parameter selections using five-fold cross validation on the training set of a random split of the dataset to tune each model's parameter $C$ and the kernel parameter $\gamma$ under the kernelized formulation.
 In the first stage, the values for $C$ are $2^i, i=\{0,3,6,9,12\}$ and the values for $\gamma$ are $2^i, i=\{-12,-9,-6,-3,0\}$.
 We select final values for $C$ from $2^i C_0, i=\{-2,-1,0,1,2\}$ and values for $\gamma$ from $2^i \gamma_0 , i=\{-2,-1,0,1,2\}$ in the second stage, where $C_0$ and $\gamma_0$ are the best parameters obtained in the first stage.
-Using the selected parameters, we train each model on the 20 training sets and evaluate the performance on the corresponding testing set.
+We then create 20 independent random splits of each dataset into training and testing sets.
+Using the selected parameters, we train each model on the training sets and evaluate the performance on the corresponding testing set.
 We use the Shark machine learning library \citep{shark08} for the implementation of the three multiclass SVM formulations.

 We report the accuracy of each method averaged over the $20$ dataset splits for both linear feature representations and Gaussian kernel feature representations in Table \ref{tbl:zo-result}.
 We denote the results that are either the best of all four methods or not worse than the best with statistical significance (under the non-parametric Wilcoxon signed-rank test with $\alpha = 0.05$) using bold font.
 We also show the accuracy averaged over all of the datasets for each method and the number of dataset for which each method is ``indistinguishably best'' (bold numbers) in the last row.
 As we can see from the table, the only alternative model that is Fisher consistent---the LLW model---performs poorly on all datasets when only linear features are employed.
 This matches with previous experimental results conducted by \citet{dogan2016unified} and demonstrates a weakness of using an absolute margin for the loss function (rather than the relative margins of all other methods).
 The AL$^{\text{0-1}}$ classifier performs competitively with the WW and CS models with a slight advantages on overall average accuracy and a larger number of ``indistinguishably best'' performances on datasets---or, equivalently, fewer statistically significant losses to any other method.